Vodkacannon/general-physics/contributing.md

 Please adhere to the following:

-* Place similar fields of physics together in one file.
+* Place a field of physics together in one file.

 * Place float and double versions of functions in separate files.